Sergeant Joe Amos

 From Joe’s standpoint, his combat experience would have kicked in when the first shots were fired and he saw his point men go down.
 He would have known immediately that three things needed to happen very quickly before the blind, but withering enemy machine gun fire produced more causalities.
 First, green soldiers, who had their noses buried in the dirt, needed to be instructed in no uncertain terms to start returning fire in the direction of incoming enemy tracer rounds, so a firing line needed to be established.
 Secondly, the wounded needed attention.
 Thirdly, the extra belts of M-60 machine gun ammo which almost every soldier carried needed to be gotten into the hands of the platoon machine gunners before they ran out of ammo.

-I can now only guess, many years later, with a fair amount of certainty, how the sequence of events unfolded.
-To aid in this, Pat McLaughlin’s description of that area, from his experiences the day before and drawing from my own combat experiences, I can come up with a very likely scenario.
-What I am dead sure of is this.
-Joe Amos, as platoon sergeant, could have laid low and directed his squad leaders and fire team leaders to carry out his biding.
+As the men of my B Company listened intently to the enormous volume of small arms fire, I can now only guess, many years later, with a fair amount of certainty, how the sequence of events unfolded.
+To aid in this, Pat McLaughlin’s description of that area, from his experiences the day before plus my own re of the field of battle that day and also drawing from my own combat experiences, I can come up with a very likely scenario.
+What I am dead sure of is that Joe Amos, as platoon sergeant, could have laid low and directed his squad leaders and team leaders to carry out his biding.
 However, the Joe Amos I have come to know through sketchy reports on the internet was never in a hundred years going to do that.
 That fathering heart that beat within Joe was not going to put the lives of those grunt-sons, who looked, to him like the ones he had trained at Fort Jackson, ahead of his own safety.
 In his mind, it would have been just like sending his own son into mortal danger to save himself.
 So Joe kept moving among his platoon members, organizing them into a firing line to place suppressing fire on the enemy position.
 He ran from man to man, as machine gun rounds popped past his head, concentrating on his men, but then the wounded needed his attention.
 They needed to be evacuated.
 So, now, he directed others to help move them further to the rear and out of the direct line of fire.
-As the wounded were moved toward the rear, Joe continued to direct fire.
+As the wounded moved were moved toward the rear, Joe continued to direct fire.
 The M-60 machine gunners in the platoon were pouring very effective suppressing fire on the enemy in the ditches, but one or more of them now began screaming for more ammo.
 Each man carried an extra 100 round belt or two of machine gun ammo, but it had to be collected and distributed.
 Whoever carried out this task would have created an excellent target for enemy gunners and that man was Joe.
-As Joe moved from soldier to soldier, collecting machine gun ammo, more than likely, Joe’s buck sergeants were following his initiative and began doing the same, which exposed all three men to certain death.
+As Joe moved from soldier to soldier, collecting machine gun ammo, more than likely, Joe’s buck sergeants were following his initiatives, which exposed all three men to certain death.

 Silver Star Citation